 Enter “stay interviews.”
 Stay interviews can help you proactively understand what employees love about your company—and what is getting in the way of retention.
 You want your employees to stay long term, so why not directly ask them what keeps them there?
 Plus, stay interviews give employees a safe space to share how you can better support and develop them.

 Ready to bring stay interviews to your organization?
 Here are three tips for getting started:

 Interviewing every employee company-wide would be a daunting task for even the most consummate HR communicator.
 Your first challenge is to decide who to focus on.
 Are you relatively new to your company?
 Start small.
 Stay interviews are a great way to build trust and get to know what employees value about the company.

-Have you been there for a while?
+Have you been working there for a while?
 It may be time to build a formal process for conducting stay interviews.
 For example, schedule a conversation when an employee reaches a certain point in tenure or a set number of days after onboarding.
 Departments experiencing a period of high turnover may also benefit from ad hoc stay interviews to help you identify what is working for that team.
 You can also segment stay interviews by employee level to get a read on how each tier is feeling, from entry-level roles and beyond.

 Whoever you choose to meet with first, creating an open dialogue about retention contributes to an environment where employees feel comfortable talking to you before putting in notice.
 Stay interviews are a mutually beneficial way to build trust and loyalty within your organization.

 2. Ask the Right Questions

 Unlike performance reviews, which are typically conducted by managers, stay interviews should be a direct conversation between HR and the employee.
 This conversation is not an evaluation of the employee’s work, but rather an open discussion on how they feel about the company.
 To be successful, ask a variety of questions that help uncover what employees believe the company is doing successfully to retain employees.